Station identification: Television

 The advent of digital television originally made it necessary for stations simulcasting both their analog and digital on the same channel to include both call signs in all identifications.
 Both stations have the same base callsigns, with the only difference being the analog ending in "-TV" and digital ending in "-DT" (originally "-HD").
 Low-power stations identify with the designator "-LD".
 After the June 2009 digital transition, stations had a one time opportunity offered by the FCC to either retain the -DT designation on their digital signal, or move over the analog calls with either the "-TV" suffix or no suffix if so identified.
-Additionally, a station could add the "-TV" suffix to their calls for standardization purposes among broadcast groups, even if those calls were not shared by an FM or AM radio station.
+Additionally, a station could add the "-TV" suffix to their calls for standardization purposes among broadcast groups, even if those calls were not shared by an AM or FM radio station.
 PSIP also continuously carries the station's ID digitally encoded.

-Digital Subchannels
+Digital subchannels

 Digital subchannels usually identify themselves in one of two ways, with a limit of seven characters in the PSIP tag: